NUILED/MY-ROT13/README.md

 This project provides a script to decode ROT13 encrypted messages.
 The script takes an input string or file containing ROT13 encoded text and converts it back to its original form.

 ## Usage
-To use the ROT13 decoder script, follow these steps:
+To use the ROT13 decoder program, follow these steps:

 Clone the repository: